-Meghan Markle’s Potential Royal Title Is Reportedly Angering Some People Ahead of Wedding To Prince Harry
+Meghan Markle’s Potential Royal Title Is Reportedly Angering Some People Ahead Of Wedding To Prince Harry

-Meghan Markle and Prince Harry’s royal wedding is less than two days away which means Meghan is that much closer to getting her official royal title.
-But even though the announcement has not been made yet, The Daily Express reports that there are people who are already angry about it.
+Meghan Markle and Prince Harry’s royal wedding is less than two days away, which means Meghan is that much closer to getting her official royal title.
+But even though the announcement has not been made yet, the Daily Express reports that there are people who are already angry about it.

 The reason for the anger stems from speculation that Markle’s royal title could be Duchess of Connaught.
-That’s because the Queen has been giving out old or “extinct” titles instead of new ones.
+That’s because the queen has been giving out old or “extinct” titles instead of new ones.
 The problem with this is that some of the old dukedoms have been deemed unlucky or could open Meghan and Harry to the threat of “challengers.”
 This has left Queen Elizabeth with two options for titles; Megan Markle could either become the Duchess of Sussex or the Duchess of Connaught.

-But Connaught isn’t in the U.K, it’s in the Republic of Ireland, and that’s why there are Irish people peeved at the thought of Meghan and Harry getting that title, The Daily Express reports.
+But Connaught isn’t in the U.K, it’s in the Republic of Ireland, and that’s why there are Irish people upset at the thought of Meghan and Harry getting that title, the Daily Express reports.
 The dukedom was originally established in 1874 by Queen Victoria for her third son, Arthur.
 But it’s been “defunct” for 70 years.
 The last Duchess of Connaught was Princess Luise Margarete Alexandra Viktoria Agnes of Prussia.
 Like Meghan, she wasn’t born in Britain either.

 Ahead in #HotTopics: Meghan Markle's dad will not attend her wedding to Prince Harry.
 What's your take?
 Tweet us. https://t.co/pzGVxd8QvL pic.twitter.com/rOnamsweFA